frenchie4111/frenchie4111.github.io/_posts/2021-05-15-Coding-Standards-Function-Ordering.md

 ## Rule 3: Functions shared in multiple places are their own root nodes

-One very common that easily breaks the above rules, is if a function is being used by multiple functions in the file.
+One common case that easily breaks the above rules, is if a function is being used by multiple functions in the file.
 In this scenario, I prefer to make shared functions their own tree root, and sort them after (or before when reversed) they are called.

 ```jsx
 function A() {